Trump called Comey a "showboat" and "grandstander," and then spilled the beans

 Once again, word came after the bankers had called it quits.

-, citing "current and former US officials," reported that Trump disclosed highly classified information -- apparently as he bragged about the breadth of intelligence at his fingertips -- to the Russian ambassador and foreign minister during their meeting the previous week.
+The Washington Post, citing “current and former US officials,” reported that Trump disclosed highly classified information – apparently as he bragged about the breadth of intelligence at his fingertips – to the Russian ambassador and foreign minister during their meeting the previous week.

 He did not, CNN reported, directly reveal the source of the information, but intelligence officials expressed concern that Russia would be able to take what they heard and use it to suss out information on its origins.